 1. How much does it cost to live in a Special Interest Community?

 Prior to applying to a Special Interest Community all applicants should take into account the cost associated with each housing option.
-For more specific information regarding SIC House building location and cost of such accommodations please view specific details here.
+For more specific information regarding SIC House building location and cost of such accommodations please view specific details on the Housing website.

-Prior to applying to a Special Interest Community all applicants should take a moment to view the bedspaces and amenities available to Special Interest Communities as they vary between the Special Interest Communities themselves.
-For more specific information regarding SIC House building location and cost of such accommodations please view specific details here.
+Prior to applying to a Special Interest Community all applicants should take a moment to view the bed spaces and amenities available to Special Interest Communities as they vary between the Special Interest Communities themselves.
+For more specific information regarding SIC House building location and cost of such accommodations please view specific details on the Housing website.

 3. Will I get to select the house and/or room that I am living in?

 All assignments are done by the houses internally.
 Assignments are typically done based on what is best for the relationships in the house taking into account seniority within the community.
 Applying to a Special Interest Community does not guarantee access to a single.
 You are applying for a communal experience and not for the accommodations.